dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 #### Hashing algorithms

-There are multiple algorithms which is used for hashing, but they have different characteristics.
+There are multiple algorithms which are used for hashing, but they have different characteristics.
 Some of them lost their reliability by proving it can create collisions when we are doing lot of hashes, or simply the computers evolved so much that the hash can be reversed because it is not using big enough prime numbers or complexity.

 ##### Lets see which algo should be used in 2024